Everything You Need To Know About Asados in Argentina

-If you know only one thing about Argentinian cuisine, it’s that the country loves its meat and its asados, or barbecues.
+If you know only one thing about Argentinian cuisine, it’s that the country loves its meat and its asado, or barbecue.
 Pioneered by gauchos (cowboys) in the early 1800s and embraced by the country as a whole, it’d be a shame to visit Argentina without getting a taste of everything grilled.
 The only question is where and how to start.

 Asados are everywhere in Argentina, from apartments in big cities, to large ranch gatherings, to the humble asados on the side of the road.
 More than just a barbecue, an asado is an event with food, drinks, and friends that can last all day and long into the night.
 You generally have to know someone to get invited to an asado (though some companies hold asados on ranches for tourists), but parrillas, or steakhouses, are the next best bet to eating the meats that make asados so appealing.

-Whether you’re lucky enough to be invited to an asado by a local or are sticking to a parrilla in the city, the meal isn’t complete without a local Mendoza malbec wine or Fernet and Coke.
+Whether you’re lucky enough to be invited to an asado by a local or are sticking to a parrilla in the city, the meal isn’t complete without a wine straight from Argentina wine country, like a Mendoza malbec, or Fernet and Coke.
 But the first thing you need to know is what meats to order.

 The cuts of meat available depend on where you’re at, but there are few more common cuts you’re likely to encounter.

 Tira de asado: